 - Gloves, goggles, and a mask for safety.

 Apart from glitters and playing with colors, a big part of the resin trend is encapsulating various items.
 I scoured my old art supplies to see what I could repurpose for this project and I found some stained glass I had packed away.
-I grabbed a few sheets of glass and drew out a basic design.
-I didn’t want to drag out the glass grinder and all the other equipment, so I kept my design simple with mostly straight lines and gentle curves to avoid the need for any other tools.
+While drawing out a design I realized I didn’t want to drag out the glass grinder and all the other equipment, so I kept my design simple with mostly straight lines and gentle curves to avoid the need for any other tools.
 I also didn’t want to do any intricate considering I don’t really know what I’m doing yet.

 I started by cutting out my pattern and using a sharpie to trace each piece onto the glass.
 Using the glass cutter and running pliers, I cut out the shapes and kept track of them with one of my printed patterns.